jedisct1/zigly/README.md

 ## What is Zigly?

 Zigly is a library that makes it easy to write Compute@Edge modules in Zig.

-It is a work in progress, but the entire set of exported functions is going to be supported soon, leveraging Zig's unique async mechanisms.

 Beyond the functions exported by the Fastly platform, Zigly will eventually include additional utility functions (cookie manipulation, JWT tokens, tracing...) to make application development as simple as possible.